-Bobby Jamieson - Pastor, Capitol Hill Baptist Church
+Aaron Menikoff - Pastor, Mount Vernon Baptist Church

 Alex DiPrima - Pastor, Emmanuel Church of Winston-Salem

 Alex is the preaching pastor of Emmanuel Church, giving special attention to preaching, counseling, and discipleship.
 He grew up in Miami, Florida where he came to faith as a young boy.
 He then spent his high school and college years in the upstate of South Carolina before moving to the Raleigh-Durham area for seminary training.
 In 2017, he, along with a small team, planted Emmanuel Church in northwest Winston Salem.
-Alex is married to his lovely wife Jenna and they have three children - two sons, Dominic and Judah, and a daughter, Camden.
+Alex is married to his lovely wife, Jenna, and they have three children - two sons, Dominic and Judah, and a daughter, Camden.
 Alex and Jenna love to read, travel, and show hospitality in their home.
 Alex holds a B.S. in Finance from Clemson University, an M.Div. in Christian Ministry and Ph.D. in Historical Theology from Southeastern Baptist Theological Seminary.
-Alex has published several articles with the Gospel Coalition, 9Marks Ministries, the Spurgeon Center, and the London Lyceum.
+He is the author of Spurgeon and the Poor: How the Gospel Compels Christian Social Concern (Reformation Heritage, 2023) and Spurgeon on Pastoral Ministry: Lectures and Address from the Prince of Preachers (H&E, 2023).
+He's also published several articles with The Gospel Coalition, 9Marks, and the London Lyceum.